djx-community/encuesta-ws/README.md

 7. Create a new pull request to development branch ( Click the New Pull Request button located at the top of your repo ).

-8. Link issue to PR
+8. Click Development section and Link issue to PR

 9. Wait for your PR to be reviewed and approved for merge ✨.